SMS Notification Module

 Inductive Automation officially supports five Airlink Devices: the RV50/RV50X, RV55/RV55X, the Raven XE, the LS300, and the LX40.
-Most devices from most manufacturers can be used, but some configuration settings might be different.
+Most devices from most manufacturers that support the Airlink IP protocol can be used, but some configuration settings might be different.
 You can do the basic configuration for the Airlink modem by importing a template settings file provided by Inductive Automation.
 To learn more, refer to the Knowledge Base article by clicking the link on the right side of this page.

 For more information about The AirLink® LS300, see: http://www.sierrawireless.com/products-and-solutions/gateway-solutions/ls300/

 For more information about The AirLink® RV50, see: https://www.sierrawireless.com/products-and-solutions/routers-gateways/rv50/

 For more information about The AirLink® RV55, see: https://www.sierrawireless.com/products-and-solutions/routers-gateways/rv55/

 You can use one SMS modem with multiple Ignition systems for one-way (outgoing) messaging.
 If you want to use two-way messaging (incoming and outgoing), then only one Ignition system can receive those incoming responses.